dstrus/react-transcripts/34-testing.md

 Here's what it might look like with a library that uses the _assert_ style, such as Node's built-in [assert](https://nodejs.org/api/assert.html) module.
 Call `assert.equal()`, and pass it two values: The actual result, and the expected result.
 If the two arguments aren't equal, `assert.equal()` will throw an error, and the test will fail.
 If they're equal, it will pass.

-Another assertion style is the _should_ style, which you'll see in BDD—Behavior-Driven Development.
+Another assertion style is the _should_ style, which you'll see in Behavior-Driven Development, or BDD.

 ```js
 // Arrange